Skip to Content

 Skip this part of making a chicken curry if you already have leftover chicken curry from your previous meal.

-IF you are making the chicken curry, you will concentrate on keeping this chicken curry really basic cutting down on ingredients.
+If you are making chicken curry, you will concentrate on keeping this chicken curry really basic cutting down on ingredients.

 What is necessary here, is to have the chicken crispy and browned with lots of gravy.